The New Zealand Llama Association

 - To educate owners and interested members of the public in the needs, care and welfare of llamas.

-- To promote llamas and their uses as companion animals and pets.
+- To promote llamas and their uses as working and companion animals, and pets.

 - To facilitate and encourage fun activities with llamas.

 - To liaise with government and other authorities on behalf of members on matters pertaining to llama ownership, care and use.

 - To provide a communication forum for the sharing of news, ideas and knowledge relevant to llama ownership, care and use.